tartley/tartley.github.io/_posts/2010-10-15-rerun-unit-tests-whenever-files-update.md

 Ubuntu.

-For example: I had previously bound f6 in Vim to 'run the current file's unit tests.'
-Now I've bound shift-f6 to '***rerun*** the current file's unit tests in a new console window.'
+For example: I had previously bound f6 in Vim to 'run the current file's unit tests.
+Now I've bound shift-f6 to `rerun` the current file's unit tests in a new console window.
 This pops up a new window showing the test results.
 I then continue editing in Vim, and whenever I hit save, the unit tests are re-run in the other window.
 All the while the focus stays on my editor.
 It's really sweet!

-Thanks for the original idea goes to to the bash command 'watch', and an old (now offline) blog post by Jeff Winkler.
+Thanks for the original idea goes to to the bash command `watch`, and an old (now offline) blog post by Jeff Winkler.

 <https://bitbucket.org/tartley/rerun>